sjentsch/lsjDocs/Ch13/Ch13_ANOVA.rst

 for the purposes of this chapter we will only consider the simplest form of ANOVA, in which we have several different groups of observations, and we are interested in finding out whether those groups differ in terms of some outcome variable of interest.
-Thit is the question that is addressed by a **one-way ANOVA**.
+This is the question that is addressed by a **one-way ANOVA**.

 The structure of this chapter is as follows: in section :doc:`Ch13_ANOVA_01`